On this page:

 You must take your own precautions to ensure that the process which you employ to obtain access to this website does not expose you to the risk of viruses, malicious computer code or other forms of interference which may damage your own computer system, software, or data.

-Current vacancies are a count of job advertisements for the occupation on Job Search up to a week ago.
+Current vacancies are a count of job advertisements for the occupation on Workforce Australia up to a week ago.
 This does not reflect the total number of job opportunities in the labour market as multiple vacancies can be advertised in a single job advertisement.
 It does not include jobs advertised on other job boards, employers’ own websites, social media, or in the newspaper.

 In addition, around one in five vacancies are not advertised at all and are instead promoted through word of mouth or filled by job seekers who approach the business looking for work.